+English 6

 Each with a grade of "C" or higher:

 ENGL B101 or B105

-ENGL B102 or B106
+ENGL B102 or B106 3

-English majors are strongly encouraged to take ENGL B105 and B106.
+English majors are strongly encouraged to take E NGL B105 and B106.

-Nume rical and Analytical Reasoning6
+Numerical and Analytical Reasoning 6

-MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+MATH B101 or a higher level mathematics course, plus an additional course in

+mathematics, logic, statistics, or computer scie nce.

 Speech

-COMM B140, B201 or B230
+COMM B140, B201 or B230 3

-Libera l Arts
+Liberal Arts

-Liberal Arts Electives (humanities or social/behavioral sciences) 6
+Liberal Arts Electives (humanities or social/beh avioral sciences) 1 6

-HIST B101, B102, B111, B112, B115, or B116
+HIST B101, B102, B111, B112, B115, or B116 3

-Fine Arts
+Fine Arts 2

-Social/Behavioral Sciences
+Social/Behavioral Sciences 3 3

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, M POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to requirement.
-English majors may use 6 hours of their major prerequisites toward this requirement.
+1 Courses from the following disciplines: AFAM, ANTH, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-ho requirement.
+English majors may use 6 hours of their in the control of the control ir credits in MUSC and THEA may not be used to

-Courses from: ARTH, ARTS, MUSC, or THEA.
-ENGL B180 also approved.
-One-hour credits in MUSC and not be used to fulfill this requirement.
+2 Courses from: ARTH, ARTS, MUSC, or THEA.
+ENGL B1 0 also approved.
+One-hour credits in MUSC and

-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+not be used to fulfill this requirement.

-Natura Il Sciences Two courses, at least one with associated laboratory7
+Two courses, at least one with associated laboratory7

-be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
+Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.

 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.